Our Company Policies...

 our service fee if you're denied a medical license due to an error we made on

-We realize that our success is based on your referrals.
+your application.
+Our success is based on your referrals.

 Refunds/Cancellation of Service